WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 ## Test Sets (Evaluation Data)

-**TBA**
+You can download the System outputs from [here](https://drive.google.com/file/d/1pxRbFemgkwIJByZI-hojpDuetfCUrcO0/view?usp=sharing)

 ### Submission Format

 The output of your software should produce scores for the translations either at the system-level or the segment-level (or preferably both).
-As of last year, we no longer include document level evaluation.

-There are sample metrics (with random scores) available in the validation folder in the shared data folder.
+We release along with the data two python scripts to help you score the data.
+The scripts should be easy to modify in order to run your metrics.
+We advise you to use them.

+We also provide 3 examples of scored data using BLEU, chrF and COME-QE (for QE-as-a-metric)

 **Output file format for system-level rankings**

 The output files for system-level rankings should be called YOURMETRIC.sys.score.gz and formatted as a tab-separated values (TSV) in the following way:

-> METRIC-NAME\tLANG-PAIR\tTESTSET\tREFERENCE\tSYSTEM-ID\tSYSTEM-SCORE
+> METRIC-NAME\tLANG-PAIR\tTESTSET\tDOMAIN\tREFERENCE\tSYSTEM-ID\tSYSTEM-SCORE

 The output files for segment-level scores should be called YOURMETRIC.seg.score.gz and formatted as a tab-separated values (TSV) in the following way:

-> METRIC-NAME\tLANG-PAIR\tTESTSET\tREFERENCE\tSYSTEM-ID\tSEGMENT-NUMBER\tSEGMENT-SCORE
+> METRIC-NAME\tLANG-PAIR\tTESTSET\tDOMAIN\tDOCUMENT\tREFERENCE\tSYSTEM-ID\tSEGMENT-NUMBER\tSEGMENT-SCORE

 Each field should be delimited by a single tab character.